How to Tell the IRS About a Change of Address

 The IRS is authorized to use a taxpayer's last known address when sending documents or other communication.
 This means that any documents or notices sent to the address the IRS has on file are legally effective, even if you are no longer living there and do not receive them.

 You can avoid missing important government communication and dealing with unintended financial or legal penalties by taking steps to ensure that your change of address is processed smoothly and quickly.

 - If you plan to move in the first four months of the year and before April 15, hold off on filing your income tax return until after you have moved.
 This way you can file your tax return with your new address, and your refund check will be sent to your new address.

 - If you also have a business at your home, be sure to file both a personal change of address form and a business change of address.

 - Couples who are separating should each file a change of address form even if only one person is moving to a new address.
 This way the IRS will be able to locate each taxpayer individually.

-- Be sure to notify the United States Postal Service of your change of address so that any letters or refund checks from the IRS.
+- If you notify the United States Postal Service of your change of address, they will usually forward any letters or refund checks from the IRS.
 However, you should still file a change of address with the IRS to ensure that there is no miscommunication or lost paperwork.